-Fall foliage season is starting in Vancouver, and we’ll need to move quickly to see the beautiful leaves before they’re gone for the season.
+These Vancouver streets have some of the best fall foliage in the entire city, but the leaves won’t last for long.
+We’ll need to move quickly to see the beautiful leaves before they’re gone for the season.

-The good news is that Vancouver’s long-range fall forecast calls for many dry and relatively warm days, thanks to El NiƱo.
-That means more time than a typical year to see the bright deciduous trees shed their leaves for winter right in our favourite neighbourhoods.
+The good news is that Vancouver’s long-range October forecast calls for slightly drier and warmer weather than usual.
+That means more time than a typical year to see the bright deciduous trees shed their leaves for winter in our favourite neighbourhoods.

 Denman and Georgia streets